Union Market: Evening Star Traffic Safety Campaign

 The Union Market Business Association endorsed the campaign spearheaded by the Evening Star to reduce traffic fatalities via a pledge to be safe on the road.
 The death toll due to traffic as of November 23 was of 98.
 The previous year at the same time, the toll was 114.
 The vote was made on November 23, 1935 and was unanimous.
 A drive was undertaken to reach all 700 men and women working at the Market, both employees and employers.
 The campaign had received 100% support within one week.
 This represented 110 firms employing 150 trucks and 325 passenger cars.
 An additional 350 farmers employed 400 trucks and cars in the farmers' market area.
 With the addition of shoppers, the numbers of vehicles using the space reached 13,143 passenger cars, 3,300 trucks and a total of 35,122 as recorded on a single week day.
 These numbers would have been significantly higher on Saturdays.

 Post World War II issues

 Strike

 The market operated throughout the war.
 Starting on June 10, 1949, it was hit by a strike of the Drivers and wharehousemen of the Union Terminal Market.
 Organized by the Truck Drivers' Local 639 and the Warehouse Employes' Local 730, they were seeking a 48-hour week with the same pay they receive for a 54-hour work week.
-This strike was part of a larger wage of strikes that hit Washington, DC at that time and involved other professions.
+This strike was part of a larger wave of strikes that hit Washington, D.C., at that time and involved other professions.
 The Strike was settled on June 18, 1949 when the 130 warehousemen and drivers voted to accept an offer.